Imshepherd/dynamic-revision-of-deep-learning-model/README.md

 # Usage

-The example code can be found from ['code/dynamic_revision.R'](https://github.com/Imshepherd/dynamic-revision-of-deep-learning-model/blob/main/code/dynamic_revision.R), and the performance is summarized as following:
+The example code can be found in ['code/dynamic_revision.R'](https://github.com/Imshepherd/dynamic-revision-of-deep-learning-model/blob/main/code/dynamic_revision.R), and the performance is summarized as following:

-The functions of constructing LMM, calculating BLUP, and dynamic revision can been found in ['code/personal_blup.R'](https://github.com/Imshepherd/dynamic-revision-of-deep-learning-model/blob/main/code/personal_blup.R).
+The function of constructing LMM, calculating BLUP, and dynamic revision can be found in ['code/personal_blup.R'](https://github.com/Imshepherd/dynamic-revision-of-deep-learning-model/blob/main/code/personal_blup.R).

 # Example data